Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Sunblock for Acne-Prone Skin

 People with acne-prone skin often fear that sunblock will trigger breakouts.
-Non-comedogenic formulations for acne concerns are specifically designed not to clog pores while still providing essential UV protection.
+Non-comedogenic formulations for acne concerns are specifically designed to prevent pore clogging while still providing essential UV protection.

-These products undergo special testing to ensure they won’t exacerbate existing acne or create new breakouts.
+These products undergo special testing to ensure they do not exacerbate existing acne or cause new breakouts.

-Oil-free, cruelty-free sunscreen alternatives have expanded significantly, offering ethical options that use lightweight textures and avoid ingredients known to trigger acne flares.
+Oil-free and cruelty-free sunscreen alternatives have expanded significantly, offering ethical options that utilize lightweight textures and avoid ingredients known to trigger acne flares.

 Sunscreen for Sensitive Skin